-Degree programs feature a rigorous foundation program, a set of six courses that students often complete by participating in the popular Contemporary Art & Artists First Year Interest Group (FIG), before branching out into one or more specialized areas such as ceramics, drawing, glass and neon, graphic design, papermaking, performance, photography, etc.
+Degree programs feature a rigorous foundation program, a set of six courses that students often complete by participating in the popular Contemporary Art & Artists First-Year Interest Group (FIG), before branching out into one or more specialized areas such as book arts, ceramics, comics, digital animation, glass and neon, graphic design, painting, performance/video, photography, sculpture, social practices, etc.

 Program Admission Overview

 The Art–B.S. degree program currently admits on-campus students to begin in the fall, spring, and summer.
 Requirements and selection criteria may be modified from one application/admission period to the next.
-Potential applicants should consult the School of Education's Apply to a Program page for updates to eligibility requirements prior to submitting an application.
+Potential applicants should consult the School of Education's Undergraduate Admissions page for eligibility requirements prior to submitting an application.

 Entering the School of Education